73 Fun and Creative DIY Father's Day Gifts for 2026

 If your Dad works hard, he probably needs to de-stress, and what better way than with this simple DIY Father’s Day gift?
 Just a few basic supplies come together to make a mini zen garden that he can have in his office.

-Pure white sand and a few miniature rocks and succulents along with a mini rake are all that you will need.
-He will find some joy and relaxation in combing patterns in the sand each day.
+Pure white sand and a few miniature rocks and succulents, along with a mini rake, are all that you will need for this thoughtful relaxation gift.
+He will find some joy and peace in combing patterns in the sand each day.

 9. BBQ Seasoning Mix Jars

-If your Dad loves to fire up the smoker or the grill on weekends, this simple DIY Father’s Day gift idea will make his day.
+If your Dad loves to fire up the smoker or the grill on weekends or when hosting his Super Bowl party, this simple DIY Father’s Day gift idea will make his day.
 You’ll need mason jars, some extra supplies like ribbons, paint markers or Sharpies and of course, the spice mix.

 You can buy a store-bought mix and re-package it or you can follow an online recipe for a delicious dry rub.
 Package it up nicely with a handwritten note.
-Give him a trio of mixes for extra fun!
+Give him a trio of mixes to make this Father's Day DIY gift even more fun!

 10. Custom Candy Wrapper

 Make the small details of his day extra special with this simple DIY Father’s Day gift idea.
-Using one of the many free templates available online (or making your own if you’re a graphic design whiz) turn a Mr. Goodbar or Hershey bar into a “Mr. Good Dad.”
-You’ll need a color printer and some tape.
+Using one of the many free templates available online (or making your own if you’re a graphic design whiz), turn a Mr. Goodbar or Hershey bar into a “Mr. Good Dad.”
+All else you'll need for this DIY gift idea is a color printer and some tape.

 11. Perler Bead Flower Frame